Welcome to the European Indigenous Tourism Conference EITC 2025!

 Sustainable Indigenous Tourism in the Nordic Arctic

-through networking and co-operation between Indigenous tourism entrepreneurs in Finland, Greenland, Norway, Sweden and other countries, the Sámi Parliaments in Finland, Norway and Sweden, universities, destination management organisations and the World Indigenous Tourism Alliance.
+The project strengthens sustainable Indigenous tourism development in the Nordic Arctic through networking and co-operation between Indigenous tourism entrepreneurs in Finland, Greenland, Norway, Sweden and other countries, the Sámi Parliaments in Finland, Norway and Sweden, universities, destination management organisations and the World Indigenous Tourism Alliance.
 The project activities take place in the frame of the European Indigenous Tourism Conference EITC 2025 in Inari, Finland in May 2025.

 The project goal is to strengthen sustainable Indigenous tourism development in the Nordic Arctic by: